gfauchart/delivery-spendings/README.md

 ### How it works

-I use Gmail API to knows when and how much you spent on Delivery
+This website use Gmail API to know when and how much you spent on Delivery
-* Only the emails received from the delivery platform are requested
+* Only emails received from these delivery platforms are requested
-* This is a static website only, your emails are only downloaded in your browser
+* This is a static website, your emails are only downloaded in your browser

 ### Try it